 This ability replaces and modifies the black belt’s standard weapon and armor proficiencies.

 Street Tough (Ex)

 The thug gains Enforcer as a bonus feat even if he does not meet the prerequisites.
 Additionally, the thug may use his Strength modifier when making Intimidate checks instead of his Charisma modifier.

-This ability replaces martial cunning.
+This ability replaces martial cunning and martial training.